delaiswana02-hash/sql-data-warehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository 🐱‍🏍 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-This project is inspired by a tutorial from Ajay Anand on YouTube.
+This project is inspired by YouTube Data With Baraa .
 Tutorial link: https://youtu.be/SSKVgrwhzus

 # ABOUT ME